hashicorp/vagrant/website/source/docs/docker/configuration.html.md

   * `force_host_vm` (boolean) - If true, then a host VM will be spun up even if the computer running Vagrant supports Linux containers.
 This is useful to enforce a consistent environment to run Docker.
-This value defaults to "true" on Mac and Windows hosts and defaults to "false" on Linux hosts.
-Mac/Windows users who choose to use a different Docker provider or opt-in to the native Docker builds can explicitly set this value to false to disable the behavior.
+This value defaults to "false" on Linux, Mac, and Windows hosts and defaults to "true" on other hosts.
+Users on other hosts who choose to use a different Docker provider or opt-in to the native Docker builds can explicitly set this value to false to disable the behavior.